venerasf/venera-docs/docs/4 - Global Variables.md

 Global variables, just like environment variables of an operating system, will contain some options that the core tool will take into account when taking some actions.

-For instance, it is possible to configure the location where `venera` stores the execution log, it is taken from the global variable `logfile` so altering the value will change the place to keep the debugging data.
+For instance, it is possible to configure the location where `venera` stores the execution logs, it is taken from the global variable `logfile` so altering the value will change the place to keep the debugging data.
 You could prefer keep this type of data under /var/log or other place, globals is where to change this.

 ## Automate Script Configuration